bkudria/speakeasy/docs/instructions/06_quick_reference.md

 ```

 ## TDD Workflow

+**Note**: Tests are only required for program functionality in lib/.
+Refactors, test suite improvements, and other non-core changes don't need strict TDD.

 1. **Start**: Identify next uncompleted task `[ ]` and verify its status in tasks.md reflects the current project state
 2. **Write Test**: Create failing test but don't update task status yet